DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 `DdFetchLogGroupTags`
 : Let the forwarder fetch Log Group tags using ListTagsLogGroup and apply them to logs, metrics, and traces.
 If set to true, permission `logs:ListTagsLogGroup` will be automatically added to the Lambda execution IAM role.

+`DdFetchStepFunctionsTags`
+: Let the Forwarder fetch Step Functions tags using GetResources API calls and apply them to traces (if Step Functions tracing is enabled).
+If set to true, permission `tag:GetResources` will be automatically added to the Lambda execution IAM role.

 ### Log scrubbing (optional)

 `RedactIp`